diessica/dotfiles/README.md

 My personal tweaks on **macOS**.
 Tweak it as you like it, [dotfiles are meant to be forked](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked).

 Repo includes:
-- homebrew to install Mac applications, command-line tools and fonts.
+- homebrew to install Mac applications, command-line tools and fonts
+- terminal & shell settings
 - system preferences
-- editor settings, for backup purposes.

 ## let's go
 **1.** Check for software updates.